jdanos07/Mini-Project-Contact-Management-System/README.md

+Open the "User Interaction" folder and run the 'Menu.Py" to initiate the program.

 User Interface (UI):

 Welcome to the Contact Management System!

 Menu:
 1. Add a new contact
 2. Edit an existing contact